Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # (optional) # This field supports multiple formats (oneOf):

-# Option 1: Configuration for creating GitHub pull requests from agentic workflow # output create-pull-request: # Optional prefix for the pull request title # (optional) title-prefix: "example-value"
+# Option 1: Configuration for creating GitHub pull requests from agentic workflow # output.
+Note: The max parameter is not supported for pull requests - workflows # are always limited to creating 1 pull request per run.
+This design decision # prevents workflow runs from creating excessive PRs and maintains repository # integrity. create-pull-request: # Optional prefix for the pull request title # (optional) title-prefix: "example-value"

 # Optional list of labels to attach to the pull request # (optional) labels: [] # Array of strings